mustofin/Qurani/README.md

 # Qurani
-Chrome extension for Daily Quran by Theme
+Chrome extension for Daily Quran with Topic